Part of the Secrets Societies of St James's London Tour.

-The Plague (1665) and The Great Fire (1666) halted building work which eventually began in 1667.
-No less than seven Dukes and seven Earls were in residence nearby on St James's Square by the 1720's.
+The Plague of 1665 and The Great Fire of 1666 halted building work which eventually began in 1667.
+Within 50 years, no less than seven Dukes and seven Earls were in residence nearby on St James's Square alone.
 Exclusive private members clubs across Pall Mall's Club Land all within walking distance, Buckingham and St James's Palaces.

 Benjamin Cole's engraved map shows the form of St James's Parish.
-Note Jermyn Street (Ger–man Street), running parallel to Portugal Street which turns into Pickadilly had no through access either to St James's Street or Regent Street Saint James's.
+Note Jermyn Street (Ger–man Street), running parallel to Portugal Street which turns into Pickadilly had no through access either to St James's Street nor Regent Street Saint James's.

-St James's Square intersects King and Charles Street.
-Named in honour after the ruling monarch.
+St James's Square intersects King and Charles Street, Which is named in honour after the ruling monarch.

 Entrance to Mason's Yard from Duke Street

-Rate book records Henry Mason living at a tavern on 16 Duke Street from 1717.
+Ratebooks record Henry Mason living at a tavern on 16 Duke Street from 1717.
 No relation to Hugh Mason.
-The shop owner in St. James's Market who went into partnership with William Fortnum in 1707.
-Together, establishing the legendary Fortnum & Mason 100 yards north on the corner of Duke Street and Picadilly.
+The shop owner in St. James's Market who went into partnership with William Fortnum in 1707, establishing the legendary Fortnum & Mason 100 yards north on the corner of Duke Street and Picadilly.

-Henry Mason was granted a Victualler's licence a few years later.
+Henry Mason would be granted a Victualler's licence a few years later.
 The tavern was listed as The Mason's Arms, upon the issue of the license.

 A Victualler is a person who supplies food, beverages and other provisions.
-During this time, Mason would have been providing crews for The Royal Navy's supply vessels.
+During this time, Mason would have been providing the crews of The Royal Navy's supply vessels.